Kamperhub/kamperhub-app/src/FIREBASE_SETUP_CHECKLIST.md

 2.  **Create a reCAPTCHA Enterprise Key:**
     *   Go to the [Google Cloud reCAPTCHA Enterprise page for kamperhub-s4hc2](https://console.cloud.google.com/security/recaptcha?project=kamperhub-s4hc2).
+    *   **CRITICAL: Use this page.** From the search results in your screenshot, this corresponds to the **"reCAPTCHA Enterprise"** item with the Google logo.
     *   Click **"+ CREATE KEY"** at the top.
     *   **Label:** Give it a descriptive name like `KamperHub Web Key`.
     *   **Choose integration type:** Select **Website**.